 The Pareto Principle, also known as the 80:20 rule, essentially states that 20% of causes are responsible for 80% of effects.
 Similarly, 20% of the items will make up 80% of the spend.

 This allows you to break up the items into a core list and a basket of items.
 This makes the auction much more manageable.
 However, the suppliers do need to bid for all the line items on the MLIBS or you won’t be comparing apples with apples.

 If the supplier coverage is low, you may need to provide some sort of filler price to enable the auction to run on a level playing field, or you might remove some items from the tender.
 The basket option allows you to calculate a discount in case anyone buys anything outside the core list.
-Alternatively, you could simply negotiate the tale list with the suppliers after the auction.
+Alternatively, you could simply negotiate the tail list with the suppliers after the auction.
 This is key to ensure you have the coverage and allows you to still hold some leverage over the suppliers to make sure they are not making their margin on these remaining items.
 Take the approach of ‘you’re close to being awarded this business if you can provide competitive pricing on the remaining items’.

 Market Dojo offers a wide range of capabilities that help procurement professionals get the most out of their sourcing activities with easy to use and intuitive solutions.
 You can get started on your packaging tender straight away with our ‘Pay as you Go’ plans that start at as little as £500.
 Designed by procurement specialists, our solutions aim to help you centralise your information and negotiate the best value for your goods and services.
 Whether you looking to run a simple eSourcing event or combine advanced weighted proposals with integrated procurement solutions we can help with our range of offerings and support.

 With Quick Quotes, it's difficult to find reasons not to use it.
 My team think its great.
 We were worried everyone would say you send too much stuff but everyone's feedback has been “we love it”.